 - Accurate: Accuracy should be maintained throughout the report.
 This means that if the event took place during the day in the afternoon, specify the time of the incident in the proper format.
 Also, use specific names and descriptions when identifying anyone or anything involved in the incident.

-- Factual: The report should be a factual narrative of the incident.
+- Factual: The report should be a factual narrative.
 Ensure that all details are based on facts and observations rather than assumptions or opinions.
 Avoid speculation.

 - Objectivity: Maintain an objective and unbiased tone while reporting the incident.
 Avoid personal opinions, assumptions, or speculation, and present only factual information.

-- Thorough: Include all relevant details related to the incident, such as the date, time, location, names of involved parties, witnesses, and any injuries, damages, or other consequences.
+- Thorough: Include all relevant details related to it, such as the date, time, location, names of involved parties, witnesses, and any injuries, damages, or other consequences.
 Be thorough and specific in your descriptions.

 - Timely submission: Submit the report as soon as possible after the incident occurs, while the details are fresh in your memory.
 Timeliness is important for accurate and reliable reporting.